aspose-html/Aspose.HTML-Products/html/en/net/generators/file/_index.md

 <br>
 <h2> Attributes </h2>

-HTML File Input Generator helps to generate HTML codefor input tag with `type='file'` by selecting attributes like `name`, `accept`, and `multiple`.
+HTML File Input Generator helps to generate HTML code for input tag with `type='file'` by selecting attributes like `name`, `accept`, and `multiple`.
  - The value of the `accept` attribute is a string containing one or more unique file type specifiers separated by commas.
 These can be file extensions including a dot, such as .jpg, .png, .pdf, or MIME type strings without extensions, such as audio/* - any audio file is accepted.
 If the attribute value is left empty, all file types are accepted.
  - When the `multiple` boolean attribute is set, the file input allows the user to choose more than one file.
 <br><br>

 <h2> Create HTML File Input in C#</h2>

-Aspose.HTML for .NET API supports a set of HTML elements that are defined in HTML Standard, along with rules about how the elements can be nested.
+[Aspose.HTML for .NET](/html/{{lang.url-fragment}}net/) API supports a set of HTML elements that are defined in HTML Standard, along with rules about how the elements can be nested.
 You can modify the document by appending new elements, removing, or editing the content of existing nodes.
 If you want to use the HTML editing features in your product or programmatically add an HTML file input, see the C# example below.
 You can create the desired element with a few lines of code:

 {{< /app/html/generator >}}